luoxisteven/Learning-Notes/notes-en/AWS.md

         - Similar to a virtual hard disk
         - Mount an external hard drive (挂载一个外部硬盘)
         - Shared file storage (Across different EC2 instances)
+- Database
+    - RDS (Relational Database Service)
+        - Aurora (Compatible with MySQL and PostgreSQL)
+            - An optmized version of MySQL and PostgreSQL
+            - Can connect Aurora using `mysql -h ...` and `psql -h ...`
+        - MySQL, PostgreSQL, MariaDB, Oracle, Microsoft SQL Server，IBM Db2
+    - DocumentDB
+        - compatible with MongoDB